Skip to main content

 await new Promise(r => setTimeout(r, waitSeconds * 1000));

-return callWithRetry(payload); // retry
+return callWithRetry(method, path, body); // retry

 }